asvela/dlc-control/README.md

         dlc.laser1.scan.amplitude.set(initial_amplitude)
 ```

+More examples in the

 The module also provides some convenient dictionaries with all the settings it
 can modify, these dictionaries can be saved with measurement data to make sure
 all settings are recorded.
+The DLCcontrol class can dump these dicts to json.

 Here is a nested dictionary printed with the module's
 `print_dict()` function:

 ```